charlesleavitt13/pidoors/README.md

 In gate mode, the regular **Lock Relay** is unused — the gate's open/close outputs replace it.
 The "Unlock Duration" field in the door edit page is automatically hidden when gate mode is enabled.
 Each gate output has its own configurable hold duration.

+**Double gate mode** — for sites with a separate inbound and outbound gate (or two independent leaves).
+Enable **Double gate mode** on the door edit page.
+Each lane gets its own open/stop/close inputs and outputs.
+Card scans and REX open the **inbound** lane only.
+Dashboard **Close** defaults to the **outbound** lane. **Hold-Open** holds both lanes open until released.

+**Soft Open Cycle** — enable this on an **Open** relay when the gate opener (not PiDoors) runs its own open/close timing after a short trigger pulse.
+The relay **Hold (sec)** is the pulse length; **Open Cycle Duration** is how long the UI reports the opener's motion (opening for half the duration, then closing, then closed).
+After a hold-open is released, the opener closes itself when the hold input drops; PiDoors reports closing for half the cycle, then closed.

 ### LED Feedback

 PiDoors supports two LED output methods: